US is investigating Delta's flight cancellations and faltering response to global tech outage

 “All airline passengers have the right to be treated fairly, and I will make sure that right is upheld,” Buttigieg said.

-Delta canceled more than 400 flights Tuesday by midmorning, accounting for about two-thirds of all cancellations in the United States, according to FlightAware.
+Delta and its Delta Connection partners canceled about 500 flights on Tuesday by midday on the East Coast, accounting for about two-thirds of all cancellations in the United States, according to trackng platform FlightAware.

 The outage began Thursday night into Friday morning, after a faulty software upgrade from cybersecurity company CrowdStrike to more than 8 million Microsoft computers around the world.